Zaid Betteka

-Zaid Betteka (زيد بتقة; born 2 July 2007) is an English professional footballer who plays as a winger for EFL Championship club Birmingham City.
+Zaid Betteka (زايد بتقة; born 2 July 2007) is an English professional footballer who plays as a winger for club Spalding United.

 Career

 Betteka began playing grassroots football with Calthorpe, before joining the youth academy of Birmingham City as a U11.
 He made his senior and professional debut with Birmingham City as a substitute in a 2–1 FA Cup win over Lincoln City on 11 January 2025.
 On 16 May 2025, he signed his first professional contract with Birmingham until 2027.

+On 21 August 2026, Betteka joined National League North club Spalding United.

 International career

 Betteka was born in England to an Algerian father and a Somali mother.
 On 29 May 2025, he was called up to the Algeria U20s for a set of friendlies.